kenneth1870/JavaScript30/README.md

 ### Day 20: 7 Jul 2018

 Learned about native [SpeechRecognition](https://developer.mozilla.org/en-US/docs/Web/API/SpeechRecognition) interface of the Web Speech API and how we can make use of it.
 Something like we do in google voice search.
 I think we can use it in various ways.
 Only limit is our imagination.
 Also liked the use npm [browser-sync](https://browsersync.io/) for time-saving synchronised browser testing.

+### Day 21: 8 Jul 2018
+ Worked on Device Orientation using Chrome sensors devtools.
+Also learned about Geolocation & Orientation Api.
+Unlike desktops, mobile devices commonly use GPS hardware to detect location.